xupsh/PYNQ_GreenGrass/README.md

   sudo addgroup --system ggc_group
   ```
 - In our lab, we will have one board used as core, two boards as device (one board used as publisher and the other used as subscriber).
 - > Create your group and set your core board.
+This part you can refer to [this](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html).
   > Sign in to the AWS Management Console on your computer and open the AWS IoT Core console.
 If this is your first time opening this console, choose Get started.
 Choose Greengrass.
 ![choose greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-greengrass.png)